-The second paragraph introduces a rule according to which the Bureau's guarantee applies only to Green Cards attached to vehicles which are legally registered in its country.
+The second paragraph of Article 9 introduces a rule according to which the Bureau's guarantee applies only to Green Cards attached to vehicles which are legally registered in its country.
 The purpose of this rule is to exclude illegally altered Green Cards issued to vehicles which are not registered in the country of the Bureau from the Bureau's guarantee unless the Bureau agrees to extend its guarantee to them.
 However, this rule does not apply to cases referred to in Article 7.3.

-A Bureau can invoke Article 9.2 only when a Green Card which is false, unauthorized or illegally altered, relates to a vehicle which is not legally registered in that Bureau's country.
+A Bureau can invoke the second paragraph of Article 9 only when a Green Card which is false, unauthorised or illegally altered, relates to a vehicle which is not legally registered in that Bureau's country.
 Under the concept "not legally registered vehicle", the following should be understood: